oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

    contents of state to the browser session and/or signed/encrypted state values as discussed in the now-expired draft [@I-D.bradley-oauth-jwt-encoded-state].

-The AS therefore MUST provide a way to detect their support for PKCE.
-Using AS metadata according to [@!RFC8414] is RECOMMENDED, but AS MAY instead provide a deployment-specific way to ensure or determine PKCE support.
+The authorization server therefore MUST provide a way to detect their support for PKCE.
+Using authorization server metadata according to [@!RFC8414] is RECOMMENDED, but authorization server MAY instead provide a deployment-specific way to ensure or determine PKCE support.

 PKCE provides robust protection against CSRF attacks even in presence of an attacker that